 - Directly negotiated transactions generally refer to orders entered by the client or the client's investment manager with all of the decisions related to the transaction — usually on a transaction by transaction basis — made by the client or the investment manager.

-- Standing instruction, which is at the core of litigation in New York, Virginia, Florida and elsewhere, is described in detail below.
+- Standing instruction, which is at the core of the litigation in New York, Florida and elsewhere, is described in detail below.
 BNY Mellon entered into a partial settlement agreement with the U.S. Department of Justice regarding standing instruction FX on October 4, 2011, which can be viewed here.
 BNY Mellon has also added to its traditional foreign exchange standing instruction product by introducing a new defined spread standing instruction product, outlined below.
 The new option is not the focus of the pending litigation.

 - Third party foreign exchange providers are chosen by custody clients for a substantial majority of their US dollar equivalent volume FX transactions.

 Guaranteed Rates Are Published Daily, Clients Then Choose to Use Them or Not: In the traditional standing instruction product, we publish a guaranteed range of prices each morning for transactions processed through the program in the U.S. In general, investment managers can choose to opt out if they want to pursue better rates through another alternative.

 - If clients use the standing instruction service, we confirm the transaction details the next day so that clients know the exact price they received for transactions that day.

 - For more information about how guaranteed rates are determined and about the pricing of standing instruction FX transactions, click here.

 BNY Mellon continues to evolve its product offerings to ensure that they are meeting client demand and best positioning clients to navigate an increasingly complex financial environment.
 Accordingly, BNY Mellon has added to its traditional foreign exchange trading product line a new defined spread standing instruction product that offers: